wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <img src="second_order_normal.png">

 Therefore, at our maximum-likelihod estimate, we expect the <b>mean itself</b> to change by -1/(variance).
 This illustrates that we do not actually have a maximum-likelihood for the model, but only for our data!
 We want to find the maximum-likelihood for the parameter in the model, as our data is subject to various error.
 We have all of the understanding laid out for the Cox Reid-Adjusted Profile Likelihood.
 Which we will cover next:

+The Cox Reid-Adjusted Profile Likelihood is an algorithm for generating more accurate estimations of parameters in statistical modeling.The parameters fit into two categories: &psi;, the parameters of interest, and &phi;, all other parameters (known as nuisance parameters).
+Furthermore, the likelihood of &psi; is directly related to the value of the likelihood function given &phi; and a set of observations.
+We call the value of the likelihood function with a &psi; of our choosing given&phi; and a set of observations <i>y</i> the likelihood profile of &psi;: